The First Prompt Counts the Most! An Evaluation of Large Language Models on Iterative Example-Based Code Generation

 \subsection{Example-based Code Generation}

 Example-based Code Generation (aka Programming by Examples, PBE)~\cite{Gulwani2016PBE}, referring to automatically synthesizing programs specified by only input-output examples (I/O examples), has been widely illustrated to be powerful in many real-world applications~\cite{web-scripts, string-processing, data-extraction, data-extraction2, CAD, Visualization, merge-conflict, document-editing}, e.g., web automation~\cite{web-scripts}, string processing~\cite{string-processing}, and data extraction~\cite{data-extraction, data-extraction2}.
-Typical approaches for example-based code generation leverage search-based frameworks~\cite{PBE-search}, which are feasible on only carefully designed domain-specific language.
-However, for general-purpose programming languages, these approaches struggle with not only complicated syntactic but also extensive search space.
+Typical approaches for example-based code generation leverage search-based algorithms~\cite{PBE-search}, which are feasible on only carefully designed domain-specific language.
+However, for general-purpose programming languages, these approaches struggle with complicated syntax and extensive search space.

-I/O examples can serve as an easily accessible and understandable format of specifications, they are usually incomplete~\cite{incomplete} for describing functionalities.
+I/O examples can serve as an easily accessible and understandable format of specifications, but they are usually incomplete~\cite{incomplete} for describing functionalities.
 In other words, the generated code may conform to all the given examples but not implement the target functionality.
-As a result, example-based code generation requires an interactive workflow, which can iteratively provide new examples to clarify the specification.
+As a result, example-based code generation requires an interactive workflow, which allows iterative feedback to clarify the specification.
 The interactive workflow usually includes five steps (as shown in Figure~\ref{fig: interaction}).
-Inspired by the workflow, our evaluation implements an iterative evaluation framework, which can also adaptively construct supplementary I/O examples to clarify the target functionality.
+Inspired by the workflow, our evaluation adopts an iterative evaluation framework, which can also adaptively construct supplementary I/O examples to clarify the target functionality.